usi-verification-and-security/upprover/index.md

     upprover --logic qflra ex6-v1.c  --bootstrapping
     upprover --logic qflra ex6-v1.c --summary-validation ex6-v2-delete.c
     ```
-  UpProver reprts the assertion has been violated thus a bug is introduced in the 2nd version!
+  UpProver reports the assertion has been violated thus a bug is introduced in the 2nd version!

     2) changing the signature of functions in the new version:
     ```